 All DHS/HPO staff and contracted service providers are required by the State of Hawaii Department of Human Services to participate in the annual Civil Rights Awareness training.
 The training consists of topics such as federal laws against discrimination, the State's discrimination complaint process, rules against retaliation, supervisor responsibilities, fair housing, language access, and other accommodations.
 Providers are also required to submit certificates of completion for each of its staff.
 HPO staff and homeless stakeholders are also required to attend Fair Housing training presented by each of the four counties when available.

-Enhanced fair housing language are included in all housing-related DHS/HPO Requests for Proposals and/or contracts, as stated below:
+DHS/HPO also continues to use fair housing language in all housing-related DHS/HPO Requests for Proposals and/or contracts.